apache/mesos/docs/newbie-guide.md

 1. ensure the solution will be scoped in a consumable fashion;

-1. eliminate duplicate work with other contributions; and
+2. eliminate duplicate work with other contributions; and

-1. alert anyone interested in following the activity and progress of the ticket.
+3. alert anyone interested in following the activity and progress of the ticket.

 Guidelines to consider when designing a solution can be found in the [effective-code-reviewing](effective-code-reviewing.md) document.

 ## Making Changes

 After completing the solution review make the source code changes, build and successfully run relevant test cases.
-Guidelines for these processes can be found in the [submitting-a-patch](submitting-a-patch.md) and [mesos-c++style-guide] (c++-style-guide.md).
+Guidelines for these processes can be found in the [submitting-a-patch](submitting-a-patch.md) and [mesos-c++style-guide](c++-style-guide.md).

 When creating and running test cases pay particular attention to race conditions.
 One recommendation is to run system tests multiple times.
 Below is a sample command to repeat the test 100 times.

-*sudo GLOG\_v=1 ./bin/mesos-tests.sh --verbose --gtest_filter=”\*DOCKER\*” --break-on-error --gtest_shuffle --gtest_repeat=100*
+    sudo GLOG_v=1 ./bin/mesos-tests.sh --verbose --gtest_filter=”*DOCKER*” --break-on-error --gtest_shuffle --gtest_repeat=100

 ## Submit a Patch to the Review Board